Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Summer Tip

-Keep the soap away from direct sunlight.
-Store in a cool, dry place.
+Keep the soap away from direct sunlight when storing.
 Heat can reduce the active ingredients over time.
+A cool, dry place works best.

 Common Summer Challenges